 I did my best to ignore bad advice and unhelpful comments in order to keep breastfeeding.
 And then I sometimes faced a general lack of understanding and judgement as I breastfed a toddler.
 I managed to do all this with support from my husband, other breastfeeding mums, breastfeeding support charities like my local one – Edinburgh La Leche League – and also a private lactation consultant (IBCLC).

-My family were a massive help too, especially after the twins were born.
+My family were a massive help too.
 They probably don’t realise how much the little things they did helped me succeed in breastfeeding my boys.
-From bringing round a lasagne (or ten!) to helping with jobs around the house, to looking after my eldest so I could just focus on making breastfeeding work.
-Breastfeeding a new-born is a full-time job (and even more so for twins) so I would have struggled without their support.
+From bringing round a lasagne to helping with jobs around the house, to looking after my eldest so I could just focus on breastfeeding.
+Breastfeeding a newborn is a full-time job so I would have struggled without their support.

 I’m expecting a baby, what are your tips for breastfeeding?